ConductionNL/commonground-gateway/redoc/docs/api.md

 e.g. `_search=keyword`

 By default the search query searches in all fields, if you want to search specific properties you can do so by defining them as methods.
-You can search properties fields (in an OR configuration) by separating them trough an `,` you can also search in sub properties  e.g.  `_search[property1,property2.subProperty]=keyword`.
+You can search properties fields (in an OR configuration) by separating them trough an `,` and supplying them in the method you can also search in sub properties  e.g.  `_search[property1,property2.subProperty]=keyword`.